openownership/openownership.beta/_visualisation/core/directionality.md

 layout: visualisation
 ---

-**Diagrams may be either vertical or horizontal.** Choose which, based on the space you have available.
+Diagrams may be either vertical or horizontal.
+Choose which, based on the space you have available.
+{: .lead}

 ## Vertical